ThomasArdal/SmartHomeIdeas/README.md

 Send a PR with the following content:

-- A new file named `TheHeadlineOfTheNewIdea/README.md`.
+- A new file named `TheHeadlineOfTheNewIdea/README.md` (replace `TheHeadlineOfTheNewIdea` with a real headline).
 - The content of the `README.md` file should follow this template:

 ```md